RizsimStudiosOfficial/Incredibox-V9CODE-REMBUILD-TEMPLATE-FIX/README.md

 for video i recommend https://www.freeconvert.com/webm-to-mp4

-# NOTE
-I will make a YT tutorial of how your supposed to mod this version of incredibox so then you can do it too!

 # MAIN QUESTION FOR PORTING V8 CODED MODS TO V9?
 will the !0 or the !1 work?